 Finally, it’s time to put a price tag on your work of art and (hopefully) watch the money roll in.
 Market data suggests there’s a sweet spot around $59 for premium themes.
 There is, however, flexibility to put niche themes at a higher price point.

 If you’re planning to be prolific with your theme and plugin creation, you could investigate marketing a theme club or subscription service.
 Regardless of how and where you sell your products, though, it’s wise to understand the theme market and how consumers will be shopping.

 Now that you’re ready to sell your themes, let’s take a look at the options for marketing your work.
 Here are seven top WordPress theme marketplaces, and a rundown on what each has to offer.

 Creative Market focuses on providing people of all skill levels with a place to sell their work.
 This includes not only WordPress themes but also photos, fonts, graphic design, and more.
-It boasts a network of six million members, which is a huge potential audience for your themes.
+It boasts a network of over 10 million members, which is a huge potential audience for your themes.

 One of the perks of Creative Market is its flexibility.
 You won’t be locked into just this one marketplace, since you’ll retain the rights to sell your product on your own site or elsewhere.
 You’ll also see 70% of your themes’ profits, and are free to price them as you choose.

 ThemeForest also offers some choice in terms of exclusivity and profit.
 This marketplace is powered by Envato and draws a lot of traffic, which is a good thing.
 However, you’ll have to decide if you want to give over exclusive sale rights to ThemeForest for a smaller fee.